0xEDU/euro-tracker/README.md

 ## 🔒 License

-This project is licensed under the *Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)* license.
+This project is licensed under the *GNU General Public License v3.0* license.

-> You are free to share and adapt the code, but not for commercial use.
-Any derivative work must give appropriate credit and remain non-commercial.

 📄 See the full license in LICENSE.